stoeps13/connections-doc/source/admin/admin/r_admin_act_administrative_props.md

     ActivityService.fetchActivitiesByDate("created","2008.03.01","2008.03.31","")
     ```

+    !!! note
-    **Note:** This command does not return activity templates that were created during the specified date range.
+    This command does not return activity templates that were created during the specified date range.
 This command does include in the activities that it returns any activities present in the Trash view that were created during the specified date range.

 ActivityService.fetchActivityById\(java.lang.String activityId\)
 :   Gets the activity identified by the given universal identifier.
 Returns a java.util.Hashtable object that describes the activity.